ATSOTECK/ATSOTECK.github.io/quark/ReadMe.txt

 setBlinkCursor(bool blink) Whether or not the cursor blinks.

 setShowMark(bool show) Whether or not the mark is show.
-It is still used if set to false, just not drawn.
+It is still used if set to false, just not drawn. setShowFrame(bool show) Whether or not the frame around the code editor is shown.
+Defaults to true. setShowLineHighlight(bool show) Whether or not the current line is highlighted. setLineHighlightType(number type) Valid types highlight_line_number_area, highligh_code_area, highlight_both.
+Defaults to highlight_both on invalid option.

 setUseMouseClick(bool use) Whether or not clicking the mouse button moves the cursor.
 Default is true.